Five weeks of lockdown. Year-long losses. Adivasi villages in MP show why Centre must step up relief

 Unlike Punjab and Haryana, where agricultural workers are paid in cash, in the Chambal and Bundelkhand regions of Madhya Pradesh and Uttar Pradesh, they are often paid in kind – they are given a part of the wheat harvest.
 “For one bigha, you get three and a half mann [150 kg],” said Shanti, a middle-aged woman.
 On average, a group of five workers would take a day to harvest one bigha of wheat, which means each would get about 30 kg.
 Over 10-15 days of the harvest season, a working couple could bring back 600 kg of grain, creating the foundation of basic food security for the family.

-But the foundation has been washed away by this summer’s pandemic.
+But this foundation has been washed away by the pandemic this summer.
 The Sahariyas are now at the mercy of the government for the rest of the year.

 This is why the women were waiting outside the block office: they wanted the administration to give them food support.
 “Kachhu kamaiyi kuchhu dhando nahi ho paa raho, bhukhe pyaase ghar mein baithe hain,” said Shanti.
 There are no wages, no sales.
 We are sitting at home hungry.